lbruand/gdf2sql/README.md

  * No need to update the underlying table before the test (which might be slow).
  * The data and the query are send to be tested inside the postgresql engine directly.
  * gdf2sql is independent of the database considered.
-So you might decide to unittest in SQLite and then to test integration in postgresQL. ( Beware that SQLite and PostgresQL are different SQL dialect that might affect your queries.)
+So you might decide to unittest in SQLite and then to test integration in postgresQL. ( Beware that SQLite and PostgresQL are different SQL dialect that might affect your queries.
+You want to use [sqlglot](https://github.com/tobymao/sqlglot) to convert from one to the other.)
+ * This lets you test the functionnal characteristic of you queries, in particular, in the face of malformed data in your tables.

+## caveats

+ * Of course, there is no point of using this to test actual performance, indexes ...
+This will need actual functionnal tests.
+ * You can still break down your queries into manageable subqueries and then compose them using WITH/CTE.

 ## Why not use `to_sql` from pandas